 A variable deceleration shows no regular heart rate pattern.
 They often involve sudden drops in the fetal heart rate that are often followed by just as sudden returns to the normal baseline rate.
 These decelerations are characterized by a sudden, abrupt drop in along with usually a similarly abrupt return to baseline.
 The baby is noticing a temporary decrease in oxygen, but then just bounces right back.They are often caused by umbilical cord compression.
 Variable decelerations are a concern but are less common and less worrisome than late decelerations.What is the difference between an elective C-section and an emergency C-section?

 An elective C-section is scheduled.
-For example, a mother having a repeat C-section or has a breach presentation.
+For example, a mother having a repeat C-section or has a breech presentation.
 It is a C-section that's done either for maternal or fetal indications that are not an emergency.
 In this case, the mother or the baby is not in severe distress.
 Some malpractice cases are for failure to schedule a C-section.
 But most claims are for failure provide an emergency C-section when fetal distress signals call for one.Getting a Lawyer for Your Malpractice Claim